Art has appreciated 13.8% per year over the last 25+ years, higher than stocks (10.2%) and real estate (8.9%).

 Plus, unlike public markets, art is largely uncorrelated with other asset classes, making it an excellent store of value.

-Because of its high appreciation and price stability (not to mention its inherent beauty), art has always been a highly sought after investment, but only the wealthiest were able to afford it.
+Because of its high appreciation and price stability (not to mention its inherent beauty), fine art has always been a highly sought after investment, but only the wealthiest were able to afford it.

 Until now.